 - 5.5.1.
 Chart 1, Permissible Installation Types and Locations, indicates where Small Cell installations are allowed based on the location and context of each proposed placement. - 5.5.2.
 Chart 2, Permissible Spacing and Frequency of Installations, indicates the spacing and frequency of Small Cell installations that will be allowed. - 5.5.3.
-Map 1, Applicable Boundaries, indicates the areas included in the L'Enfant Plan, Shipstead-Luce Act, Old Georgetown, and Historic Districts. - 5.5.4.
-Map 2, The Federal Core Interest Area includes streets that lie within areas with a concentration of federal lands, or street segments that establish or lie within contributing vistas as designated in the 1997 L'Enfant Plan National Register of Historic Places nomination. - 5.5.5.
-Map 3 Federal Property Map, indicates the location of Federal Reservations and Properties.
+Map 2, Areas of Special Interest, indicates the areas included in the L'Enfant Plan, Shipstead-Luce Act, Old Georgetown, and Historic Districts.

+5.5.4.
+Map 1, The Federal Core Interest Area indicates where small cell infrastructure can be located within the prescribed boundaries.